Natural scientific research in Canada: Big science (1945–1985)

 The post-war years saw dramatic growth in "big science".
-In the fifties large atomic research reactors were built in Chalk River Ontario (NRX and NRU) and smaller ones in many universities across the country.
+In the fifties large atomic research reactors were built in Chalk River Ontario (NRX and NRU) and smaller ones in multiple universities across the country.
 Space research satellites (Alouette and ISIS) were built in Ottawa and launched in the US.
 Upper atmosphere Black Brant research rockets were launched from Churchill.
 A large state-of-the-art radio telescope was built in Algonquin Park.

-Although plans to build an Intense Neutron Generator and a large astronomical telescope, to be named the Queen Elizabeth II in the sixties were canceled due to financial pressures, (the latter in 1968), the seventies saw the construction of the TRIUMF large meson generator at the University of British Columbia, the Canada-France-Hawaii Telescope in Hawaii and the experimental Tokamak fusion reactor in Varennes, Quebec.
+Although plans to build an Intense Neutron Generator and a large astronomical telescope, to be named the Queen Elizabeth II in the sixties were canceled due to financial pressures (the latter in 1968), the seventies saw the construction of the TRIUMF large meson generator at the University of British Columbia, the Canada-France-Hawaii Telescope in Hawaii and the experimental Tokamak fusion reactor in Varennes, Quebec.